Multibit-Legacy/multibit-website-legacy/README.md

 * [Maven](http://maven.apache.org/) - Build system
 * [Dropwizard](http://dropwizard.codahale.com) - Self-contained web server
 * HTML5 and CSS - All pages are simple HTML5
+* [LESS](http://lesscss.org/) - LESS is compiled into CSS to provide succinct stylesheets

 Why Dropwizard?
 We don't want the complexity that comes with an application server or an external servlet container.
 Dropwizard gives us the simplicity we crave.